 As a concept in economics, the Keynesian multiplier is very straight forward and not at all controversial.
 Where disagreement might surface relates more to its size, or rather what size is desirable, and what the correct macroeconomic policy is to achieve that size.

-For illustrative purposes I'll be used the model that was developed on my page about:
+For illustrative purposes I'll be using the model that was developed on my page about:

 In order to reduce repetition, it would be best to start with that page unless you already understand how the consumption function model works.